tobiaskortus/covid19-search/web_application/backend/README.md

 getDocumentsFromMongodb = (doc_ids) => {...}
 ```

 As a second result of the ad-hoc search request a set of keyphrases that are relevant in the context of the given search term are processed.
-The query operation for the keyphrases is performed using the ten most relevant documents as determinded by the ranking using the `getKeyphrasesFromMongodb` function.
-The results containing the selected documents as well as the determined keyphrases are concatinated into a single object and returned in the http response.
+The query operation for the keyphrases is performed using the ten most relevant documents as determinded by the previously performed ranking using the `getKeyphrasesFromMongodb` function.
+The results containing the selected documents as well as the determined keyphrases are then concatinated into a single object and returned with the http response.

 ```javascript
 /**